You will get a notecard for each new routine. Either it will appear in the show card or in group announcements. Read that notecard. Twice.

 Let me say that again…

 Everybody saves their show outfits differently.
 Some use the Outfits tab in the Appearance window.
 Others use a folder in Inventory.
 Each has its ups and downs.

 I have a top-level inventory folder called ###DANCE.
 I put all of my show outfits in there.
 I mark the outfit with the body and head version (M53L34 means Maitreya 5.3 and Lelutka 3.4).

 Here’s how I build an outfit folder for an routine:

 - Copy and Paste your body template.
 (That’s Paste not Paste as Link!)
-Each folder should start off with a copy of its own head, hands, feet, and body.
+Each folder should start off with a full copy of its own head, hands, feet, and body.
 Your feet will almost always be on your tippy-toes.
-But if you are wearing solid boots, you might not need to wear feet at all.
-That way, you don’t have to remember to alpha them out.

 - Rename the new folder for routine.
 The title of the folder is the name of the routine.
 The title also can contain reminders to check alphas, which spot is diva, if it’s serious, and so on.